andrelramos/graphql-mongoengine/README.md

-A class to create graphl schemas with graphene and mongoengine.
+A class to create graphql schemas with graphene and mongoengine.

 ## Under development